 Invite representatives of many stakeholders to attend meetings.

-Host meetings at the University of Minnesota St. Paul Campus, which is perceived as neutral territory and accessible to both agency staff and community and farmer representatives.
+Host meetings at the U of M St. Paul Campus, which is accessible to agency staff and community and farmer representatives.

 Use of distance communication technology to enable participation by those unable to attend in person.